cooperdk/YAPO-e-plus/README.md

 ####
 #### ATTENTION - The program directory MUST be renamed to "YAPO" (upper case) as some functions depend on this!
 ####
+#### There are a **set of logos** available for websites, thanks to @GernBlanston#0168 from Porn Organizing (https://discord.gg/6TvpGA) - get them here: http://yapo-eplus.sex-galleri.dk/websitelogos.zip - they should be unpacked to your YAPO root.
+YAPO simply matches the website name in your installation with a PNG image in videos/media/logos and if there's a name match, the logo will be shown on the website view.
+Currently, the filename MUST match the  website name (not case-sensitive).
+####
 #### Requirements: FFMPEG, VLC and Python 3.6+ installed.
-Or use the installer which will even run from a USB stick.
+Or use the installer which will even run from a USB stick, should you want to do that.
 ####
-#### If you don't want to mess with Python and all the dependencies, there is an installer (Windows only) located here: http://yapo-eplus.sex-galleri.dk/yapo-eplus.exe
+#### If you don't want to mess with Python and all the dependencies, there is an (old) installer (Windows only) located here: http://yapo-eplus.sex-galleri.dk/yapo-eplus.exe - this will be updated ASAP.
 ####
 #### Discuss and share on Discord: https://discord.gg/ad5hjsA

 #### NEW FEATURES:

+- As mentioned, we now offer website/producer logos in the website view, if the logo exists in videos/media/logos.
+Thanks to GernBlanston for sharing them.

-- New Python module requirements, remember to do "pip install --upgrade -r requirements.txt".
+- New Python module requirements, it will be necessary to do "pip install --upgrade -r requirements.txt".
 If necessary, also "python manage.py makemigrations" and "python manage.py migrate"

 - On startup, the total disk usage for the video collection is reported.